humamul/Platform-Commons/README.md

 * Admin authorization and authenticaiton have been done using Spring Security.
 Validation has been considered over the input recieved from the client.<br>
 * At the time of applicaiton start, a default admin is created by the application using COMMANDLINE RUNNER <br>
 credentials:<br>
-    username: "humam.alam19@gmail.com"<br>  // this username will be of the handling SUPER ADMIN
+    username: "humam.alam19@gmail.com"  // this username will be of the handling SUPER ADMIN<br>
     Password: "password"<br>